vadagasy/waph-vadagasy/labs/lab3/README.md

 ```

 ### Create a new table Users and insert data into the table
-Here i have created a table users which consists of a user name and password fields.Then after i inserted a record into the table with the random username and password.With the SQL SELECT query i have retrived the data.
-As we can see in the below screenshot the password has been a hashed.In the first line it has been written to drop the table if its already exists in the database.
+I created a table 'users' in the database, which includes fields for the user's name and password. next, I inserted a record with a randomly chosen username and password.
+I used an SQL SELECT query inorder to check it.
+The retrieved data, as shown in the screenshot, indicates that the password is stored in a hashed format for security.

 ```
 drop table if exists users;